Canadians financially Ill- prepared for retirement

 The president and chief executive officer of ING Direct Canada, Peter Aceto, was simple with his advice: “Saving for retirement can’t be an afterthought.
 Despite the amount of debt people are carrying and what we keep hearing in the news, saving is still possible.

 “Understanding the importance of starting early, even if it means starting small, has a huge influence on the ability to meet your financial goals,” he continued.
 “Canadians should also look at the value they’re getting from their existing financial products and have ongoing conversations about money with friends, family and on social networks, which can play a big role in being better informed about personal finances.”

-Bio: Tom Postance is a retired writer and blogger.
-Striving to advice the older generation to reduce financial debt and make sure the golden years stay golden.
+Bio: Tom Posting is a retired writer and blogger.
+Striving to advise the older generation to reduce financial debt and make sure the golden years stay golden.